JakeStanger/ironbar/docs/modules/Custom.md

 - `popup:toggle`
 - `popup:open`
 - `popup:close`

+### Images

+Ironbar is capable of loading images from multiple sources:

+- GTK icons: `icon:firefox`
+- Local files: `file:///path/to/file.jpg`
+- Remote files (over HTTP/HTTPS): `https://example.com/image.jpg`

+Remote images are loaded asynchronously to avoid blocking the UI thread.
+Be aware this can cause elements to change size upon load if the image is large enough.

+---

 XML is arguably better-suited and easier to read for this sort of markup, but currently is not supported.